-- Your CAL-Card may be suspended or revoked at the discretion of the Vice Chancellor, Finance & Facilities, or the District Director, Purchasing.
+Employees who receive three strikes within a twelve month period will have their cards suspended or revoked at the discretion of the Vice Chancellor, Finance & Facilities or the District Director, Purchasing.

-- I. Lost or Stolen Cards Immediately notify (in order), the bank, your designated Approving Official and the District Director, Purchasing.
-The number for reporting lost or stolen cards is (800) 227-6736.
+- Lost or Stolen Cards Immediately notify (in order), the bank, your designated Approving Official and the District Director, Purchasing.
+The number for reporting lost or stolen cards is (800) 344-5696.
 Be prepared to provide the following information:

-- Your name;
+- Your name

-- Card number;
+- Card number

-- Social Security number;
+- Social Security number

-- Mother's maiden name;
+- Mother's maiden name

-- Date reported to the police.
+- Date reported to the police

-If stolen, provide the following additional information
+If stolen, provide the following additional information:

-- Date the bank was notified; - Any purchases made on the day the card was lost or stolen.
+- Date the bank was notified - Any purchases made on the day the card was lost or stolen